Skip to main content

 3. Validation — Validates syntax via CLI

-4. Testing — Tests actions against the live API
+4. Testing — Tests actions against live API

 5. Deploy — Push via npx @stackone/cli